Poncer / Lévi

 Currently, our main projects focus on:

 – The neuronal mechanisms of chloride ion transport: since GABAA receptors are mainly permeable to chloride ions, the currents they carry are directly influenced by transmembrane gradients of chloride in neurons.
-We study the function and regulation of the chloride/cation co-transporter KCC2, which exerts a major control over these gradients in mature cortical neurons (Chamma et al J Neurosci 2013 ; Heubl et al Nat Comm 2017 ; Otsu et al J Physiol 2020 ; Al Awabdh et al J Neurosci 2021), as well the functional impact of its down-regulation, as observed in many neurological and psychiatric disorders (Gauvain et al PNAS 2011 ; Chevy et al J Neurosci 2015 ; Goutierre et al Cell Rep 2019).
+We study the function and regulation of the chloride/cation co-transporter KCC2, which exerts a major control over these gradients in mature cortical neurons (Chamma et al J Neurosci 2013 ; Heubl et al Nat Comm 2017 ; Otsu et al J Physiol 2020 ; Al Awabdh et al J Neurosci 2021), the functional impact of its down-regulation, as observed in many neurological disorders such as focal epilepsies (Gauvain et al PNAS 2011 ; Chevy et al J Neurosci 2015 ; Goutierre et al Cell Rep 2019; Simmonet et al Neuropsychopharmacology 2023), as well as the therapeutic potential of KCC2 enhancing drugs in pharmacoresistant epilepsy (Donneger et al bioRxiv 2023).
+Current projects focus on the functional impact of mutations affecting the Slc12a5 gene encoding KCC2 and associated with epilepsy, and the role of KCC2 in early cortical development.

 – The regulation of neuronal excitability by Kv2.1 channels: Kv2.1 are required for membrane repolarization after high frequency firing, thereby regulating firing freqeuncy in neurons.
 Numerous mutations in the KCNB1 gene encoding Kv2.1 channels have recently been identified in patients with encephalopathic epilepsies.
 These disorders are characterized by genralized brain dysfunction with epileptic seizures and cognitive impairment.
 We perform integrated and multi-level exploration (from molecules to neural networks) the mechanisms by which Kv2.1 controls neuronal excitability and how these are affected by mutations.